Some results on Kleitman's conjecture: Abstract

 \section{Abstract}

-Chv\'{a}tal conjectured that a star is amongst the largest intersecting subfamiles of a finite subset-closed family of sets.
-Kleitman later strengthened Chv\'{a}tal's conjecture, suggesting that maximal intersecting subfamilies of \( \powerset{[n]} \) when naturally embedded into \( \mathbb{R}^{\powerset{[n]}} \) take on a particular form.
-We provide a construction which succeeds in expressing certain families as required by Kleitman's conjecture.
-We then provide a partial characterization of these families, showing central and certain near-central families in particular to be amongst them.
+Chv\'{a}tal conjectured that amongst the largest intersecting subfamilies of a finite subset-closed family of sets is a star.
+Kleitman later strengthened Chv\'{a}tal's conjecture, defining a partial ordering on the vector space freely generated by \(2^{[n]}\) and suggesting that the vector of every maximal intersecting subfamily of \(2^{[n]}\) is bigger than a convex combination of stars.
+We restate Kleitman's conjecture in terms of the cochain complex of the discrete cube, studying it with techniques from convex optimization.